EN

 Gambia has an incredible 8 different species of Bee-eaters!
 As we tour around the country, we can expect to see the majority of them - maybe all 8 if we are really lucky (although the spectacular Northern Carmine Bee-eater is elusive!).
 This video features Bee-eater footage captured during our previous bird watching excursions in The Gambia.

-Other Wildlife encountered on the tour
+Other WILDLIFE encountered on the tour

 Please reach us at info@ebrodeltabirding.com if you cannot find an answer to your question.